varaun2002/Aethelgard-Prime-Vanguard/README.md

 **Timeframe**: 15m

 Vanguard is the aggressive counterpart, tuned for the 15-minute timeframe.
 It features:
-- **Lower Confidence Thresholds**: Configurable thresholds to capture earlier trend entries.
+- **Optimized Confidence**: 0.24 threshold (up from 0.12) to balance frequency and accuracy.
-- **Trend Forcing**: A mechanism to override "FLAT" signals when the market regime is clearly trending, allowing for more active participation.
+- **Trend Forcing**: A mechanism to override "FLAT" signals when the market regime is clearly trending.
-- **Aggressive Filtering**: Optimized for higher frequency trading while maintaining a safety net against pure noise.
+- **Automated Health Monitoring**: Self-healing logs and real-time accuracy tracking.

 ---

-## Technical Architecture (V3.0)
+## Technical Architecture (V3.3)

 Both bots share the core V3.0 architecture:
 *   **Model**: Hybrid Transformer-GRU with 70 input features.